Fudan-iGEM/2024-wiki/src/promotion-video.md

     </div>
 </div>

 <br>

 We use *Escherichia coli* as our chassis and introduce three modules to realize our ambition.
 For Nickel Uptake.
 We have introduced the Nickel transporter protein [NixA and Nik](#fig5) into *E. coli*  to ensure the nickel absorption specificity.
-Next, we introduced two metallothioneins, [MT and HPN](#fig5) to ensure our Ecoli can survive in harsh environments of heavy metal ions.
+Next, we introduced two metallothioneins, [MTA and Hpn](#fig5) to ensure our Ecoli can survive in harsh environments of heavy metal ions.

 <div style="text-align: center;" id="fig5">
     <img src="https://static.igem.wiki/teams/5115/pv/4.png" style="width: 100%">